 Prebid.js is an open-source technology which means it’s free and allows everyone to contribute to its development.
 It also provides the most extensive collection of functional header bidding adapters.

-However, implementing and consistently maintaining prebid.js is a difficult task for a publisher without a dedicated AdOps team.
+However, implementing and consistently maintaining prebid.js is difficult for a publisher without a dedicated AdOps team.

 Despite its market dominance, prebid.js is not the only header bidding wrapper.
 The next most popular solutions are Amazon’s Transparent Ad Marketplace (TAM), Amazon’s Unified Ad Marketplace (UAM), and Google’s Open Bidding (OB), which will be discussed later in this article.